seniorjoinu/ic-stable-memory/docs/migration.md

 This is a simple example, but essentially you will have to complete the same steps for any other situation:
 * Move data from `std` collections to `ic-stable-memory` collections, during first canister upgrade.
 * Replace the `#[post_upgrade]` method with the one that only works with stable structures, during the second canister upgrade.

+### Rest of the code
+Everything else should work as usual. `ic-stable-memory` collections API is not as rich as `std`'s one, so sometimes you'll have to find a way of how to transform a high-level method into a set of lower-level ones, but there is no difference between them besides that.